taner-culha/EnUygun-E-Commerce/README.md

     -> http://127.0.0.1:8000/

-The page where the products that are tried to be bought are listed.
+This is the page where the products in the basket are listed.

     -> http://127.0.0.1:8000/carts